jBernavaPrah/cocktaildb-laravel/README.md

 ## Installation

-Run in console below command to download package to your project:
+You can pull in the package via composer:
 ```
 composer require jbernavaprah/cocktaildb-laravel
 ```

-Publish config settings:
+The package will automatically register itself.

-If you need to change the API Production Key use
+If you need to change the API Production Key use:

-In the .env file
+In the .env file:
 ```
 COCKTAILDB_KEY = KEY
 ```